Secure Remote Password protocol: Protocol

-When using SRP to negotiate a shared key K which will be immediately used after the negotiation the verification steps of M1 and M2 may be skipped.
+When using SRP to negotiate a shared key K which will be immediately used after the negotiation, it is tempting to skip the verification steps of M1 and M2.
 The server will reject the very first request from the client which it cannot decrypt.
-Skipping the verification steps can be dangerous.
+This can however be dangerous as demonstrated in the Implementation Pitfalls section below.

 The two parties also employ the following safeguards: